The Energy Regulation and Markets Review: China

 Renewable energy and conservation

-As part of government policies in response to climate change and in line with China's commitments to the international community, the State Council set an objective to control energy consumption to 5 billion tonnes of standard coal within the term of the 13th Five-Year Plan (2016 to 2020).
-The NDRC also set medium to long-term for renewable energy development: 10 per cent of total energy consumption should be sourced from renewable sources by 2010 and 15 per cent by 2020.
-The mid-term target (10 per cent by 2010) was achieved.
-In July 2017, the NEA issued Guidelines for the National Energy Administration on the Implementation of the 13th Five-Year Development Plan for Renewable Energy, listing the overall development plan for wind power, biomass and solar plants (2017 to 2020).
+As part of government policies in response to climate change and in line with China's commitments to the international community, the State Council set an objective to control energy consumption to 6 billion tonnes of standard coal during the period from 2021 to 2030, according to the Revolutionary Strategy of Energy Production and Consumption (2016–2030).
+The NDRC also set medium to long-term goals for renewable energy development: 15 per cent of total energy consumption should be sourced from non-fossil fuels by 2020 and 20 per cent by 2030.

 For about a decade, China's renewable energy projects benefited from higher FITs to encourage power generation from renewable energy.
 The difference between renewable energy FITs and the benchmark FITs for desulfurised coal-fired power is paid from the Renewable Energy Development Fund.
 With developments in technologies and the decline of manufacturing costs during the past few years, the renewable energy FITs set by the government has been in continual decline and the renewables sector is expected to compete with coal-fired utilities on a subsidy-free basis.

-The tables below set out the current policy on FITs for wind, biomass and solar power, effective from 1 July 2019.
+The tables below set out the current policy on FITs for wind, biomass and solar power, as of April 2021.

 Wind and biomass